 Specialist Music Places 12 places each year are offered to children with the aptitude to benefit from a specialist course in music.
 Places will be allocated on the basis of an aptitude test to include performance either as a vocalist or instrumentalist and a test of aural perception and awareness.
 To be considered for a specialist music place, the school's Supplementary Information Form must be completed.
 Those not offered a specialist place will automatically be considered for an open place.
 Open Places 78 places each year are offered to students who do not qualify or were unsuccessful in applying for a Church place or specialist music place.
 If there are more applications than places, places will be allocated according to the following criteria.
-These are stated in order of priority: - i.
-Looked After Children, or previously Looked After Children. - ii.
-Children with an exceptional and professionally supported medical or social need for a place at this school. - iii.Children who will have a sibling in Saint Gabriel's College at the time of admission. - iv.
+These are stated in order of priority: - ii.
+Children with an exceptional and professionally supported at this school. - iii.Children who will have a sibling in Saint Gabriel's College at the time of admission. - iv.
 Children whose parent/carer is a member of staff at Saint Gabriel's College. - v.
-Children who attend one of the following feeder primary schools: Christ Church SW9, Crawford, Jessop, John Ruskin, Loughborough, St Andrew's Stockwell, St John's Angell Town, St John the Divine, St Paul's Walworth, Stockwell, Van Gogh, St Marks, St Saviour's, Archbishop Sumner. - vi.
+Children who attend one of the following feeder primary schools: Christ Church SW9, Crawford, Jessop, John Ruskin, Loughborough, St Andrew's Stockwell, St John's Angell Town, St John the Divine, St Paul's Walworth, Stockwell, Van Gogh, St Marks, St Saviour's, - vi.
 Children who live nearest to the school.